Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 Some systems use motion sensors rather than pads, where you can place motion detection technology on nightstands or on floors.

-Types of Bed Alarms
+Types Of Bed Alarms

 There are a couple of different types of bed alarm systems on the market today.
 They are all effective, however, some prove to be more beneficial in certain situations.